JLaat/admin-dashboard/README.md

 # admin-dashboard
-Side project for HTML learning purposes, check it out: https://jlaat.github.io/admin-dashboard/
+One of my first side projects, for HTML learning purposes, check it out: https://jlaat.github.io/admin-dashboard/